 Like the BG Pockit, the canopy is too small to cover your child completely on sunny days and the handlebar is a little short.
 But, if you are used to strollers like the Doona stroller, you probably won’t notice as it is a bit taller.

-You have the ability to steer with one hand but it can sometimes be a little tricky so if that is a priority for you I would go with the Yoyo or other Cybex strollers.
+You can steer with one hand but it can sometimes be a little tricky so if that is a priority for you I would go with the Yoyo or other Cybex strollers.

 Another option is to add a clippable bumper bar but it won’t fold down with the stroller which can be a bit annoying.
 However, you can always just store it in a purse.